PiotrStus/PortfolioWebsite/README.md

 # PortfolioWebsite

-Used stack: HTML, CSS, JavaScript, React
+Used stack: HTML, CSS, JavaScript, React.

+Setup
+To run this project, install it locally using npm:

+$ npm install
+$ npm run dev